 If you started to experience this problem with your AirPods, there’s an excellent chance that a simple solution can resolve the issue.

-How Can I Stop Muffled Sounds from My AirPods?
+How Can I Fix Muffled Sounds in My AirPods?

 This issue is the most common reason why your AirPods might sound muffled.
 The wireless earbuds are meant to sit in your ear canal, interacting with wax and other potential debris.